pillowfication/cis89c/README.md

  - Payload URL: `http://voyager.deanza.edu/~username/_dev/deploy/deploy.php` (make sure this points to your `~/_dev/deploy/deploy.php` file)
  - Content type: `application/json`
- - Secret: (enter the secret your created in `~/public_html/_dev/deploy/config.php`)
+ - Secret: (enter the same secret your created earlier in `~/public_html/_dev/deploy/config.php`)
  - Which events would you like to trigger this webhook?: `Just the push event.`
  - Active: `yes`

 Everything should be set up now!
-Make sure your `git` working directory is clean and make a test push to the branch you specified in `~/public_html/_dev/deploy/config.php`.
+Make sure your `git` working directory is clean (check using `git status`) and make a test push to the branch you specified in `~/public_html/_dev/deploy/config.php`.
 Hopefully everything runs smoothly, and your log file will say `SUCCESS` (and not `ERROR`).

 **Issues:**

  - When the `deny()` function is called in `deploy.php`, the reason is mysteriously not logged.
  - Sometimes when user `apache` executes the `git pull`, new or modified files will be created as read-only (`644`) and owned by `apache`.
-Subsequence pulls that try to modify those files again will lead to the following error
+Subsequence pulls that try to modify those files again will error.
+Right now I'm just deleting and recreating those files with the right permissions.

 ```
 error: insufficient permission for adding an object to repository database .git/objects